AllanOricil/salesforce-schema-builder-js/README.md

 # salesforce-schema-builder-js

 > [!IMPORTANT]
-> the demo is broken
+> the demo is broken in Brave.
+It works fine in Firefox and Safari.

 This library was created to draw Salesforce Database Schemas.
 You can check a demo I built in the links below: